mholzinger/pystate/README.md

 ## Save games & save states
 - Find all save games from a specified rom path
-- capture mathing rom for save game and hash which matches rom
+- Capture matching rom for save game and hash which matches rom
 - Store those values locally (sqlite)

 ## Box/title art and metadata for rom files